 All my writing pivots on the environmental humanities, that place where culture and ecology meet.
 See the covers of my ten books below.

 From those books I dedicate my meager royalties to nonprofit causes.
 One beneficiary is the Seattle-based HistoryLink, the encyclopedia of Washington state history where I have contributed historiography since 2012.
-Other recipients of proceeds have included student scholarships, the Spokane Riverkeeper, the Lands Council, and Friends of the Clearwater.
+Other recipients of proceeds included student scholarships, the Spokane Riverkeeper, the Lands Council, and Friends of the Clearwater.